FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

   - C - Compute
   - P - Graphics
   - X - Extreme memory
-- Termination Protection - disabled by default but can be enabled in the wizard provisioning the instance
+- Termination Protection - Disabled by default but can be enabled in the provisioning wizard

+### EBS - Elastic Block Storage

+- A disk in the cloud that you can attach to your EC2 instances
 - The root EBS volume is by default deleted when the EC2 instance is terminated
 - EBS root volumes of your default AMI's cannot be encrypted
+- To encrypt a EBS root volume a snapshot or image has to be created, to base the new instance from
 - Additional EBS volumes can be encrypted

-### EBS - Elastic Block Storage

-- A disk in the cloud that you can attach to your EC2 instances
 - Types
   - SSD
     - General Purpose SSD (GP2)